Heavy rain and mountain snow across the northwestern U.S. on Saturday

 Today Mostly cloudy.
 Highs around 30 except in the lower 20s through the pass.
 Northeast wind 10 to 20 mph with local gusts to 35 mph...except northeast 25 to 40 mph through the pass.

 Tonight Light snow developing during the evening.
 Snow accumulation up to 1 inch.
 Lows in the lower 20s except around 10 above through the pass.
 Northeast wind to 15 mph except northeast 20 to 30 mph through the pass.

 Sunday Snow.
 Snow accumulation 1 to 3 inches.
 Highs in the mid 20s to lower 30s.
 Variable wind to 10 mph except east 15 to 25 mph through the pass.

 Sunday Night Snow showers.
-Lows around 30 except around 20 through the pass.
+Lows around 30 except in the lower 20s through the pass.
 Variable wind to 10 mph.

 Monday Snow.
 Highs in the mid 20s to lower 30s.
 Light winds.

 Monday Night Snow likely.
 Lows in the mid 20s.

 Tuesday Cloudy with a chance of snow.
 Highs in the mid 20s.

 Tuesday Night Through Friday Mostly cloudy with a chance of snow.
 Lows around 20.
 Highs 25 to 30.